In this article...

 Many attorneys offer both free consultations and paid consultations, depending on what you are trying to accomplish.
 The key to understanding the difference, is that generally attorneys will not give legal advice without being first hired by the client.
 Attorneys don’t give legal advice without first being retained for a myriad of reasons, including requirements from their malpractice insurance carriers.

-Generally, if you have a specific legal question that you are hoping to have the attorney answer in the consultation and do not expect to require any further work, the attorney will charge a small fee for the consultation.
+Generally, if you have a specific legal question that you are hoping to have the attorney answer in the consultation and do not expect to require any further work, the attorney will charge a fee for the consultation.
 In these cases, you can expect to pay the fee up front and have your legal questions answered at the end of the consultation.

-Most other consultations at our firm are free of charge.
 The purpose of a free consultation is not to obtain specific legal advice in the consultation, but rather to allow you to determine whether you would like to hire the attorney and to allow the attorney to determine whether he or she can help you achieve your legal goals.

 At the initial consultation the attorney will generally ask you to give him or her a brief description of what you need help with.
 At this point, the attorney is not looking for the whole story, but a brief summary.
 He or she will then ask you a series of targeted questions in order to determine: